jeog/SimpleOrderbook/README.md

 The implementation currently caches range bounds and iterates naively; it requires a fair amount of 'look-ahead' for both new and old orders; and re-checking of outstaning AON orders on each new entry - all of which will cause performance issues if these order types are used extensively.

 *To avoid the performance and stability issues with AON orders you can revert to v0.5 which can be found on the appropriately named branch.*

+##### Dynamic Brackets & Trailing Stops

+Recently added functionality allows bracket, trailing bracket, and trailing stop orders to be triggered on partial or full fills; and to adjust order sizes dynamically.
+For instance, a limit order to buy 1000 - with an attached bracket triggered on a partial fill - that only fills 500, will issue target and stop orders, for 500 each.
+If the market moves up and fills 100 at the target the stop will adjust to 400.
+If the market then moves back down and fills the remaining 500 of the entry the target and stops will adjust to 900 each.
+A number of callback msg types were included to signal these internal actions and related order IDs.
+Canceling one of the exit bracket orders will automatically cancel the other.
+Canceling the entry order will leave both exit orders, if active.

 ##### Price-Mediation